 Schaffner’s extensive consulting experience led the FDA to contact her directly, putting her in the alliance that created one of the FSMA’s eight cardinal rules: Current Good Manufacturing Practice and Hazard Analysis and Risk-Based Preventive Controls for Human Food.
 The rule requires that every company that makes FDA-inspected food products — other than seafood and juice, which are subject to a different certification — has a qualified individual on site in charge of writing and adhering to a food safety plan.

-At the FIC, Schaffner and her team certify individuals in foreign supplier verification in addition to preventative controls.
+At the FIC, Schaffner and her team certify individuals in foreign supplier verification in addition to preventive controls.

 “The food or the ingredients that you import are supposed to be just as safe as if they were made in the U.S., so you have to have a qualified individual that’s checking all that paperwork and making sure that those things are being done for your foreign supplier,” she explained.